Congregation Achduth Vesholom

 Religious School is open to children of members.
 Classes are offered for those age 4 through 12th grade.
-In addition to a course of general studies and Hebrew, the Religious School provides creative programs, social action projects, and family education.
-Our Hebrew program includes a Tuesday evening session for students studying for a Bar or Bat Mitzvah.
+In addition to a course of general Jewish studies and Hebrew, the Religious School provides creative programs, social action projects, and family education.
+Our Hebrew program includes a weekday evening session for students studying for a Bar or Bat Mitzvah.

 Achduth Vesholom also encourages its young people to attend the URJ’s Goldman Union Camp Institute (GUCI) during the summer in Zionsville, Indiana, and Camp Joe Levine, a Jewish day camp sponsored by the Jewish Federation of Fort Wayne.